Keep in touch

 Healthy Minds NS: CBU’s primary online mental health support program.

 Personal Counselling: CBU’s Personal Counsellors are Clinical Social Workers who work with students to deal with a variety of issues including depression and anxiety, grief, parenting, anger, relationship issues, family conflict, time management, stress, financial concerns, and more.
-This free and confidential service is available by contacting the Max Bell Health and Counselling Centre
+This free and confidential service is available by contacting the Nancy Dingwall Health and Counselling Centre.

 keep.meSAFE: a 24/7 digital mental health support program for international students. keep.meSAFE provides students with access to a large and diverse network of professional counsellors who are equipped to offer support and guidance.
 Students are matched to a counsellor based on their situation, language and cultural preferences.

-CBU Faculty and Staff may utilize Healthy Minds NS, or access support through the Employee and Family Assistance Program (EAFP).
-For more information on CBU’s EAFP, please click here or visit the MyCBU Intranet.
+CBU Faculty and Staff may utilize Healthy Minds NS, or access support through the Employee and Family Assistance Program (EFAP).
+For more information on CBU’s EFAP, please click here or visit the MyCBU Intranet.